Armandoh4/filmlabproductions/README.md

-# Milestone Project - "Filmlabproductions" Website
+# Filmlabproductions

-My LSBU (Code Institute) project &amp; first website
+Filmlab Productions is a film website where Filmlab is able to post its content to its viewers.
+The site is used as a networking and video streaming platform.
+Also to reduce the bandwith load on servers, videos may be hosted on other streaming platforms, such as youtube.

 Main page -> index.html

-The purpose of this page is to hold video content (trailers, short films & future releases) of my hobby film company "Filmlab Productions."
+The purpose of this page is to hold video content (trailers, short films & future releases) of my hobby film company "Filmlab Productions"

 [Link to live webpage](https://filmlabproductions.co.uk)